rootstrap/RSFormView/README.md

 ## Example App

 Clone this repo and run the example app to take a look at some of the RSFormView functionalities

+## Contribute

+To contribute to this library: fork this repository and create a Pull Request from your fork, detailing what are you improving/extending, the approach taken and screenshots to proof functionality added.

+You can also open issues in this repository and our team will tackle them as soon as possible.